Healthy Recipes Blog

 Blackened Salmon

-A tasty Cajun-style rub gives this blackened salmon a wonderful flavor and cooking it in a hot pan seals the juices in, keeping it extra juicy.
+A Cajun-style rub gives this blackened salmon a wonderful flavor, and cooking it in a hot pan seals the juices in.
+This 25-minute recipe is perfect for a busy weeknight.

-Blackening also keeps the inside of the fish extra juicy because searing it in a hot skillet seals the juices in.
-It works when making blackened halibut and blackened chicken, and it works here.
+This blackened salmon is incredible.
+The spice combination is amazing!
+Blackening keeps the inside of the fish extra juicy because searing it in a hot skillet seals the juices in.
+This technique works when making blackened halibut and blackened chicken, and it works here.
+Ready in about 25 minutes, this quick entree is perfect for a busy weeknight.

 Ingredients